Stalker (The Walking Dead): Plot

 That night, Beta infiltrates Alexandria via underground tunnels, entering through a grave.
 He murders several survivors in their homes, turning them into walkers so the others will soon have to deal with the undead as a distraction.
 On the road, Gabriel and his scout team find that the soldiers from the surveillance post have been murdered, and realize the Whisperers forced them to give false information about the horde so they would leave Alexandria and weaken the inner defense.
 Beta soon finds Gamma in her cell where she explains to Beta that the community is not as Alpha had told them.
 Unfazed, Beta demands Gamma to go with him.
 Laura then appears and threatens Beta with an ax; she tells Gamma to get help.
 As Gamma flees, Beta overpowers and kills Laura.

 Gamma hides inside the Grimes' residence, alongside R.J. and Judith.
 Beta tracks Gamma into the house, searching the house until he comes to a door; Judith shoots him from behind the door, knocking him on his back but not killing him due to his bulletproof vest.
 Judith and R.J. are able to escape past him, but he grabs Gamma by the leg, tripping and knocking her out.
 Rosita appears and clashes with Beta; she manages to hurt him, but he gains control of the fight and slams her on the ground.
 As Beta prepares to kill Rosita, Gamma picks up one of his knives, threatening to commit suicide.
 Knowing that Alpha wants her alive, Beta leaves Rosita, and he and Gamma depart together.
 Along the way, they are caught by Gabriel's group; Beta quickly flees.
 Gamma, lying on the ground, surrenders and tells Gabriel that she was not responsible for what happened in Alexandria; the scout team and Gamma return to Alexandria.

 Back at the gas station, Lydia soon appears and approaches Alpha, who reveals she has been training Lydia to be her replacement when she is gone and asks Lydia to kill her.
 She refuses to kill her mother and instead leaves her to pass out from blood loss.
 In the morning, Alpha finds Lydia has left and scrawled "your way is not the only way" into a wooden table.

 Daryl wakes up in the woods to find that Lydia has nursed him back to health.
-Alpha, reunited with her the Whisperers, vows to exact revenge on the communities with their horde while reiterating the Whisperers' anthem, officially declaring war.
+Alpha, reunited with the Whisperers, vows to exact revenge on the communities with their horde while reiterating the Whisperers' anthem, officially declaring war.